jbwheatley/pact4s/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.jbwheatley/pact4s-weaver_2.13.svg)](http://search.maven.org/#search%7Cga%7C1%7Cpact4s)

-Wrapper of pact-jvm for commonly used scala testing frameworks.
+Lightweight wrapper of pact-jvm for commonly used scala testing frameworks.

 Currently supports writing consumer pact tests and verifying pacts from either a file or a pact-broker in `munit-cats-effect`, `weaver`, and `scala-test`.
 Add one of the following dependencies to your project to use:
 ```